 For this type of being, sustenance goes well beyond organic matter—or any kind of matter, for that matter.
-More dangerous than Alien Locusts and those who feed on blood, Life Energy, or planets, what it eats does not even exist tangibly, for it feeds on existence itself.
+More dangerous than a Horde of Alien Locusts and those who feed on blood, Life Energy, or even planets, what it eats does not even exist tangibly, for it feeds on existence itself.
 Such individuals often are Eldritch Abominations or display The Power of the Void.

 See also Reality Warper, which is about controlling reality instead of eating it, Abstract Eater which is the super trope to this, and Clock Roaches which are guardians of causality that eliminate things that threaten it.
 The eaters' feeding habit may cause Ret-Gone.